ethanitovitch/express-next-monorepo-template/readme.md

 # Express Nextjs Monorepo Template

 ## Overview
-Got annoyed rebuilding the same project every time I wanted to start something new so I put all the reusable pieces into one template and made it open source for everyone to use.
+- Got annoyed rebuilding the same project every time I wanted to start something new so I put all the reusable pieces into one template and made it open source for everyone to use.
+- The repo is designed to give you all the code necessary to start a new project and deploy it.
+Things are setup to self host in production but I used open source projects that use comonly used paid service interfaces so if you don't want to self host you can easily use paid services by changing environment variables

 ## Getting started
 Setup Infra: `docker compose up`
-- This will setup postgres, redis & mailhog
+- This will setup postgres, redis, mailhog (for intercepting emails in dev), glitch tip (self hosted sentry), soketi (self hosted pusher)
 - gotchas: Postgres & redis are running on `5433` & `6380` to not conflict with setups you might already have.
 Mailhog is on `1025` with the UI on `8025`

 Install dependencies: run `pnpm install` from the root